vulcanize/vulcanizedb/documentation/data-syncing.md

 - Queries the Ethereum node using RPC calls.
 - Validates headers from the last 15 blocks to ensure that data is up to date.
 - Useful when you want to maintain a broad cache of what's happening on the blockchain.
+- Handles chain reorgs by [validating the most recent blocks' hashes](../pkg/history/header_validator.go).
+If the hash is different from what we have already stored in the database, the header record will be updated.

 #### Usage
 - Run `./vulcanizedb fullSync --config <config.toml> --starting-block-number <block-number>`